Skip to main content

 (vi) "Life Underwriting Training Council Fellow" (LUTCF).

-(c) Qualification three: the instructor or speaker has been a licensed viatical settlement broker in good standing for a continuous period of not less than five years, and has been registered in good standing with "FINRA" as an investment advisor or broker-dealer for a minimum of five years.
+(c) Qualification three: the instructor or speaker has been a licensed viatical settlement broker in good standing for a period of not less than five years, and has been registered in good standing with "FINRA" as an investment advisor or broker-dealer for a minimum of five years.

 (d) Qualification four: the instructor or speaker has a minimum of seven years of experience in the business of insurance or the business of viatical settlements, or a combination thereof, and a degree from an accredited institution of higher education in business, finance, or law.